delta94/brandonskerritt.github.io/_posts/2018-03-11-concurrent-programming.md

 When you do these calculations at the same time, this is called a "thread".
 We will show how threads work in Java.

+# Threds

+"A thread in computer science is short for a thread of execution.
+Threads are a way for a program to divide (termed "split") itself into two or more simultaneously (or pseudo-simultaneously) running tasks.
+Threads and processes differ from one operating system to another but, in general, a thread is contained inside a process and different threads in the same process share same resources while different processes in the same multitasking operating system do not."

 # Java Threads

 When a Java program starts up, a single thread is always created for the program.